jdeathe/centos-ssh-mysql/README.md

 $ docker logs mysql.pool-1.1.1
 ```

 If it is the first run there should be additional output showing the initialisation SQL that was run and the root user's password.
-The mysql table data is persistent accross container restarts by mapping the MySQL data directory ```/var/lib/mysql``` to the Docker host's mysql services-data directory ```/var/services-data/mysql/pool-1```.
+The mysql table data is persistent across container restarts by mapping the MySQL data directory ```/var/lib/mysql``` to the Docker host's mysql services-data directory ```/var/services-data/mysql/pool-1```.
 For this service, "pool-1" indicates that this data directory can be shared among several containers of the same pool ID.

 ![Docker Logs MySQL Bootstrap](https://raw.github.com/jdeathe/centos-ssh-mysql/centos-6/images/docker-logs-mysql-bootstrap.png)